amida-tech/recruitment-registry/api/docs/api.md

 ```

 The server responds with the consent document `id` in the response body.
 The rest of this document assumes that the second type in this section (`init-consent`) is similary created.

+This API does not provide a resource to delete Consent Documents since there is no need.
+If a certain Consent Type is not needed resource `/consent_types/{id}` can be used.
+This will soft delete the Consent Type and the active Consent Document with that type.

 ### Registration
 <a name="registration"/>